flo-bk/titanium-request/README.md

 }, {headers: headers});
 ```

-## Query string
+### Query string

-The query string is passed as an object through the options object
+The query string is passed through _options.query_ using an object with the parameter names as its properties, and the parameter values as its values.

 ```js
 request.get('http://www.example.com/article/5', function (err, res) {